What is servant leadership—and what is it not?

 If you do a web search for “servant leadership” you’ll find plenty of theoretical guidance, but what does it really take to practice this form of leadership?

-This article is written for people in management and leadership positions looking to understand servant leadership on both a theoretical and a practical level.
-Drawing in real-life servant leadership examples, we’ll help you understand:
+This article is written for people in management and leadership roles looking to understand servant leadership on both a theoretical and a practical level.
+Drawing from real-life examples of servant leadership, we’ll help you understand:

 Today, many of our greatest thought leaders on the subject of leadership—people like Simon Sinek, Patrick Lencioni, and Brene Brown—speak often about the power of servant leadership to create healthy, high-performing workplace cultures.